13 Top Things to Do in Huntington Beach, California

 • The Old Crow Smokehouse: Well known for its live country music and karaoke nights.

-• Perqs: Long-standing bar with karaoke and live rock.
+• Perqs: Long-standing establishment with karaoke and live rock.

 • Black Bull Chop House: Mid-range steakhouse perfect for romantic couples.

-• 4 Sons Brewing: Craft beer company offering evening tasting tours.
+• 4 Sons Brewing: Craft beverage company offering evening tasting tours.

 Free Things To Do In Huntington Beach, CA